 Achievements during the written part of the final exam will be converted into grade points according to the criteria shown in Table 3.
-In case when a student did not achieve the minimum criteria on the written part of the final exam, attending the final exam on the following exam term is mandatory.
+In case a student does not achieve the minimum criteria on the written part of the final exam, attending the final exam on the following exam term is mandatory.